Msumit1609/Animal-Disease-Prediction-Using-ML/README.md

 ---

 **Usage**
-Step 1: Login or register to access the system
+- Login or register to access the system
-Step 2: Input animal health details such as symptoms, age, and other parameters Step 3: Click on Predict to get the disease prediction instantly Step 4: Use results for preventive care or further analysis
+- Input animal health details such as symptoms, age, and other parameters
+- Click on Predict to get the disease prediction instantly
+- Use results for preventive care or further analysis